-Since the attack based on the model of no control over the fault location cannot recover any initial NFSR state and secret key bit, an experiment is conducted based on the fault model of precise control over the fault locations.
+Since the attack under the random fault location model (where the adversary has no control over fault locations) encountered misidentification errors in all 400 trials, a subsequent experiment was conducted assuming a precise fault model.
 In this experiment, the utilization of threshold is excluded.
-Based on the previous experiments, 46 faults are needed to construct the equation system with at least 234 equations.
+Based on the previous experiments, 46 faults are needed on average to construct the equation system with at least 234 equations.
 Suppose that the adversary repeatedly reset the cipher and injects each fault in $\mathcal{F}$, where $\mathcal{F}$ consists of 46 faults that are defined as follows:

-Note that the fault location in $\mathcal{F}$ are chosen randomly.
-By solving the differential equations generated from the faults above, including the original keystream equation, most of the state bits in the NFSR are recovered.
-There are 74 out of 90 state bits can be recovered.
-Note that some of the state bits are recovered with wrong values, which may be affected by the insufficient length of keystream, causing Gr\"obner basis to retrieve an error result.
-All the key bits involved in the equations need to be guessed to solve the equation systems.